Daehyun (Dan) Kim

 Welcome to my personal page!
 I am a Senior Research Fellow at the Max Planck Institute for Innovation and Competition.

-• Business Regulations, Policies, and Entrepreneurship (Inventor Mobility): Another focus of my research is on how business regulations and policy changes shape entrepreneurship and innovation.
-I explore these dynamics using empirical settings like Paid Family Leave policies, Right-to-Work laws, the American Inventors Protection Act, and the German Accelerator Program.
+• Institutional Factors and Entrepreneurship: Another focus of my research is on how institutional contexts influence entrepreneurial entry and startup growth.
+I examine these dynamics through empirical settings such as Paid Family Leave policies, Right-to-Work laws, the American Inventors Protection Act, and the German Accelerator Program.

 You can find more details about my research in the research section of my webpage and on my CV.